Che (rapper): 2023: Closed Captions and Crueger

-2024–present: Sayso Says and Rest in Bass
+2024–2025: Sayso Says, Rest in Bass, and Encore

-By 2024, Mitchell released "Miley Cyrus", one of the rollout singles for his debut album Sayso Says, on March 27, along with a music video released on April 4, directed by NoahSoCold which features haunting visuals created with artificial intelligence.
-He then released "Pizza Time", along with a music video on May 29; like "Miley Cyrus", the song saw considerable success online with a great reception from music critics for Pitchfork.

-On August 30, 2024, Mitchell released his debut studio album, Sayso Says, an experimental project that built on the momentum of Crueger.
-This project tells the story of Mitchell's evil alter-ego, (dubbed "Sayso" from Crueger), and draws heavy inspiration from electronic bands such as Crystal Castles and You Love Her.
-Featuring more polished self-production and refined songwriting, the release demonstrated Mitchell's growing versatility as both a rapper and producer.
+On March 7, 2024, Mitchell released "Miley Cyrus", one of the rollout singles for his debut album Sayso Says, along with a music video released on April 4 directed by NoahSoCold, featuring visuals created with generative AI.
+He then released "Pizza Time", along with a music video on May 29; like "Miley Cyrus", the song received considerable success online and positive reception from Pitchfork.
+On August 30, Mitchell released his debut studio album, Sayso Says, an experimental project that built on the momentum of Crueger.
+The album tells the story of Mitchell's evil alter-ego (dubbed "Sayso" from Crueger) and draws heavy inspiration from electronic bands such as Crystal Castles and You Love Her, featuring more polished self-production and refined songwriting.

 On July 18, 2025, Mitchell released his second studio album, Rest in Bass.
-It received positive reviews, and a large amount of critical acclaim for an artists of Mitchell's size, with Pitchfork rating it an 8.3, and TheNeedleDrop rating it a light 7.
-On July 29, 2025, Mitchell announced a 16 date USA tour for the album.

-On October 26, 2025, Che, along with Young Dabo, PlaqueBoyMax, and Xaviersobased would link up together at ComplexCon 2025 to record their track "MOTTO".
-Che along with Xavier would also open up for Yeat's set at ComplexCon to perform their track "MANNEQUIN".
+It received positive reviews, with Pitchfork rating it an 8.3, and TheNeedleDrop rating it a light 7.
+Mitchell announced a 16-date USA tour for the album on July 29.
+On October 26, Che, along with Young Dabo, PlaqueBoyMax, and Xaviersobased met at ComplexCon 2025 to record the track "Motto".
+Che along with Xaviersobased also opened for Yeat's set at ComplexCon to perform their track "Mannequin".
+On December 25, the day of Christmas, Che released deluxe edition of Rest in Bass, titled Rest in Bass: Encore, which saw an introduction of 14 new tracks, as well as a new feature from OsamaSon.